Hete/kohana-mail/README.md

 * [PHPMailer](https://github.com/PHPMailer/PHPMailer)
 * mock sender for testing

 The SMTP sender for PEAR Mail module uses old PHP4 code that throws strict warnings.
-If imported, it will automatically disable E_STRICT.
+If imported, it will automatically disable ```E_STRICT```.

 ## Basic usage